garybake/blog/content/2023_01_12_testing_pyspark_with_pytest.md

 <img src="images/pytest/no_spark_meme.jpeg" alt="no spark meme" style="height: 350px;"/>

-Imagine that the code below is part of your application that is destined to change the world.
+Imagine that the code below is part of your mega application that is destined to change the world.